-11 Jul 7 Things You Should Know About What is an Escrow
+11 Jul 7 Things You Need to Know About Escrow

 One of the most common terms you’ll hear in real estate and mortgages is “escrow.”
 It is a lengthy process that begins when the buyer and the seller agree on a price to the time the key is handed over to the new homeowner.
 Some may think that this period is dedicated to doing nothing but waiting for the turnover to occur.